lorecatta/DENVfoiMap/README.md

 <!-- badges: end -->

-The goal of `DENVfoiMap` is to provide a set of functions to run a complete analysis similar to the one described in the following sudy:
+The goal of `DENVfoiMap` is to provide a set of functions to run a complete analysis similar to the one described in the following study:

 [L. Cattarino, I. Rodriguez-Barraquer, N. Imai, D. A. T. Cummings, N. M.
 Ferguson, Mapping global variation in dengue transmission intensity.